+How to Explain Divorce to Children?
 In a word: carefully.
 To say that you should treat the situation with kid gloves is not only accurate; it is an understatement.
 Children thrive on stability, and although they often push the boundaries, they do best when they know what to expect in their home situation.

 A divorce can easily upset the balance of their whole world and lead to long-term consequences.
 For this reason, many parents try to stave off this type of permanent split for as long as possible.
 And yet, a terrible home life with parents that hate each other is really no solution.
 So if you have tried everything and you can’t avoid the awful truth any longer (that a divorce is imminent), it’s time to sit your kids down and have the talk.
 Here are a few tips to help you broach the topic in the least harmful way and help your children cope with divorce.

 For starters, you need to keep in mind that kids are pretty savvy.
-The divorce rate may not be half of all marriages, as many pundits claim (it’s actually closer to 1 in 3 marriages that end in a legal split these days), but that doesn’t mean kids are any less aware of the phenomenon.
+The divorce rate may not be half of all marriages, as many pundits claim (it’s closer to 1 in 3 marriages ending in a legal split these days), but that doesn’t mean kids are any less aware of the phenomenon.
 And unless you and your spouse are masters of deception, they’ve probably realized that something is amiss by now.
-So once you’ve made a final decision you shouldn’t wait to approach your kids about it.
+So once you’ve made a final decision, you shouldn’t wait to approach your kids about it.
 Otherwise, they may start to suspect that you’ve been lying to them (which is bound to make the situation all the more difficult).

 Once you have decided to have the conversation, talk to your soon-to-be ex-spouse about how you’re going to handle it.
 You are both still parents, even though one of you will likely no longer be living in the household.
 This means that you both need to be on hand to explain the situation and reassure the children.
 They will have many questions and you need to be prepared to answer them so that you’re on the same page.
-You should have a plan in place for the partner that is leaving, including a date for the move and a known address.
+You should have a plan for the partner leaving, including a date for the move and a known address.
 And you need to make arrangements for visitation from the get-go so that the kids don’t feel like they’ve been abandoned.
 Also, you’ll want to try to explain adequately the reasons for the divorce without addressing topics that are unfair to burden your kids with (such as infidelity).
 Let them know that although you no longer love each other enough to stay together, your mutual love for your children will never change.